KurtAhn/KOWHOWSE/README.md

 python web/manage.py createsuperuser
 ```

 To create a survey, write a Python script with a `survey_definition` function, where you define the structure of your survey.
-Example scripts can be found in `examples/`.
+Self-contained examples can be found in `examples/`.
+You need to have Git LFS set up to be able to download the example audio files.

 Once you have your survey definition script, put the survey definition on the database:
 ```